1990 Scotland RAF Shackleton crash

-On 30 April 1990, a Royal Air Force Avro Shackleton AEW Mk II aircraft, of No. 8 Squadron RAF, based at RAF Lossiemouth, crashed into a hill on the Isle of Harris whilst attempting to land at RAF Benbecula.
+On 30 April 1990, a Royal Air Force (RAF) Avro Shackleton Mk II AEW aircraft, of No. 8 Squadron RAF, based at RAF Lossiemouth, crashed into a hill in the Isle of Harris whilst attempting to land at RAF Benbecula.
 All ten crew on board died in the crash, which included the wing commander who was in charge of No. 8 Squadron at the time.
 The Shackleton was the last of the fleet to be involved in a fatal accident, and the type was withdrawn from RAF service in 1991.

 A Board of Inquiry (BoI) later determined the accident as a controlled flight into terrain, but could not ascertain as to why.

 Background

 WR965 was introduced into RAF service in 1957, originally sent to RAF Khormaksar, and served on No.s 37, 38, 203, 204, 205 and 224 Squadrons before its conversion to an Airborne Early Warning (AEW) aircraft in the early 1970s.
 The need for an AEW platform was brought about by the retirement of the Royal Navy Fairey Gannet airframe.
 No. 8 Squadron RAF, started flying the Avro Shackleton aircraft in 1971.
 The Shackleton itself, was a stop-gap measure that was developed from the MR2 Shackleton variant, which was developed from the original bomber type from Avro which had descended from their Lancaster and Lincoln aircraft.
 The Nimrod AEW was to have assumed the role of the Shackleton's in the mid-1980s, but the technological problems proved "insurmountable", and so that programme was cancelled in favour of the Boeing E-3 Sentry aircraft in December 1986.

 The squadron was based at RAF Lossiemouth at the time of the crash, and all of their aircraft were named after characters in the children's TV programme, The Magic Roundabout.
 The aircraft as a whole were collectively referred to as Growlers, on account of the engine noise, and the Old Grey ladies, due to their colour scheme.
 The engines were noisy due to their contra-rotating propellers.